yiranwww/GP-classification-for-maneuver-detect/README.md

 Here we set the training size as 10 in the example code for a quick training.
 If you want to have a higer accuracy, you can increase it.

 Finally run "Predict" to predict the results with trained model.
 The final result is saved at "PredictedResult.mat".
+In this example we define the judgement of the valid as {-0.5, 0.5}.
+If the predicted output is greater than 0.5, we assign its predicted value as 1; if the predicted output is less than -0.5, we assign its value as 1.
+The correct predictions are the cases that the predicted values agree with their corresponding labels.
+Counting the total number of the correctly classified data the dividing by the total test data size, we calculate the accuracy.
+You can also set your own judgement boundaries at the begining of the code.

 In the example we set the uncertainty boundary of the prediction follows the "3-sigma" theorem to obtain the lower and higher boundaries.
 To analysis the results, we obtain the valid prediction with label -1 in variables "test_i_pred_0_valid", i here is 1/2/3 for Test-1, Test-2 and Test-3.
 Similarly， the valid prediction with label 1 are obtained in variables "test_i_pred_1_valid".
 We also account the number of the cases that is valid but out of the boundaries in variables "test_i_pred_valid_outBoundary" and the invalid case but out of the boundary in variables "test_i_invalid_outBoundary".